 - Bioarchaeology and Forensics

 - Cultural Competency

 - Medical Anthropology

 The anthropology faculty conducts research in many areas and has projects in locations that include:

 - United States.

-The anthropology faculty also maintains six research facilities on the UCF main campus:
+The anthropology faculty also maintains eight research facilities on the UCF main campus:

 - Forensic Anthropology Lab